QmZh/FFmpeg-scripts/README2.md

 no recoding: rotates a video(n*90 degree only);

-recoding: set target file size, creating video from pictures and setting fps;
+recoding: set target file size, creating video from pictures and setting fps, merge two or more videos vertically, overlay many videos over another;